Inbibo/adonisfx_docs/docs/installation.md

 ### Configure Environment

-There are two different methods of configuring this variable: Setting the value in the `Maya.env` config file; or setting the value in the system to be permanent.
+There are two different methods of configuring this variable:

+- Method 1: setting the value in the `Maya.env` config file
+- Method 2: setting the value in the system to be permanent

 In the following sections we explain these two methods for Windows and Linux.

-#### Method 1: Maya.env on Windows
+#### Method 1 on Windows

 The Maya.env file is version dependent.
 It means that every instance of Maya will evaluate the environment file associated to its version.

-The default location of this file is `drive:/Users/username/Documents/maya/%MAYA_VERSION%`.
+1. The default location of this file is `drive:/Users/username/Documents/maya/%MAYA_VERSION%`.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Windows "Maya.env" file location.](/images/windows_maya_env_file_location.png)
   <figcaption><b>Figure 1</b>: Location of "Maya.env" file in Windows.
 Example for Maya 2024.</figcaption>
 </figure>

-Add this line making sure to specify the folder containing the AdonisFX.mod file and the module will be loaded the next time you launch Maya:
+2. Add `MAYA_MODULE_PATH = drive:/path/to/AdonisFX/folder` to the file.

+3. AdonisFX will be loaded the next time you launch Maya.
-`MAYA_MODULE_PATH = drive:/path/to/AdonisFX/folder`

-#### Method 2: Environment variables of the system on Windows
+#### Method 2 on Windows

 1. Open the System Properties window which can be found by searching for *environment variables* in the Windows search bar.